tldr-pages/tldr/pages/common/mupdf.md

 # mupdf

-> MuPDF is a lightweight PDF viewer (also supports XPS and E-Book formats).
+> MuPDF is a lightweight PDF, XPS, and E-book viewer.
 > More information: <https://www.mupdf.com>.

 - Open a PDF on the first page: